New Zealand keep perfect 2013 record with France win

 New Zealand's defence was put to the test when France made some serious drives by the five-metre line with Medard, Tales and Wesley Fofana looking close to diving over.

-Les Bleus, however, were only rewarded for their spell of possession with a penalty, which Parra safely converted.
+Their only reward for their spell of possession, however, was a penalty converted by Parra.

-With the visitors clearly on the back foot, France piled on the pressure and the All Blacks were penalised again for an offside position, giving Parra the chance to add a fourth penalty on the stroke of halftime, only for the Clermont scrumhalf to fluff an easy attempt.
+With the visitors on the back foot, France piled on the pressure and the All Blacks were penalised again for an offside, but this time Parra could not convert.

-Parra and Carter traded penalties early in the second half and the first try was scored by New Zealand when Piutau toed ahead Ben Smith's low kick and touched down.
+Parra and Carter traded penalties early in the second half before the first try was scored by New Zealand when Piutau knocked ahead Ben Smith's low kick and touched down.

-Carter converted before being replaced by Aaron Cruden, who added the extra points after Piutau brilliantly flicked the ball back to Read for the number eight to go over in the 67th minute.
+Carter converted before being replaced by Aaron Cruden, who added extra points of his own after Piutau brilliantly flicked the ball back to Read for the number eight to go over in the 67th minute.

-France reduced the arrears when Dulin touched down on after a fine pick-and-go phase to the line.
+France reduced the arrears when Dulin touched down after a fine pick-and-go phase to the line.

 The Stade de France crowd roared in anticipation when the forwards bulldozed past the line in the 73rd minute, but the ball had clearly not been grounded, leaving Les Bleus still waiting for their first win against the All Blacks since 2009.